Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Discussion

 \section{Discussion}

 This section takes a step back and considers some of the implications from the analysis proposed in this paper.

 \looseness=-1 \mypar{Applicability beyond ImageNet} The process we followed to create ImageNet-SD requires minimal assumptions and can be applied to a wider set of classes.
 To disambiguate semantics, we only assume access to a short textual description of the class.
 This is generally easy to acquire even at a larger scale, \eg, in semi-automatic ways from Wikipedia.
-To improve diversity, we assumed that the notion of instance exists for every class, and that the class can be found ``inside'' a scene or a background.
-This limits the applicability of this process to object-centric classes.

-\mypar{Scaling laws for synthetic data} Conceptually, there is no reason to restrict our approach to training with a finite dataset of synthetic images.
-We could devise a training process which sees each image only once, following the standard continual or stream learning~\cite{parisi2019continual} protocols.
-However, \Cref{fig:scaling} suggests that generating more images with basic prompts might not be enough, and that a performance leap will require advanced prompt engineering.
-We consider a study on scaling synthetic datasets important, but beyond the scope of this paper.
+\looseness=-1 \mypar{Scaling laws for synthetic data} Conceptually, there is no reason to restrict our approach to a finite dataset of synthetic images.
+We could devise a training process which sees each image only once ~\cite{parisi2019continual}.

 Yet, despite this scaling potential, the quality of the resulting classifier is bounded by the expressivity of the generator and the concepts it can reliably reproduce.
-No matter how intriguing the promise of an ``infinite dataset'' via data generation might be, practical applications are bound to the technical cost linked to computations and storage.
-Also, moderation of the content fueling this generator is to be considered, as it has strong implications discussed next.
+No matter how intriguing the promise of an ``infinite dataset'' via data generation might be, practical applications are bound by costs linked to computation and storage, as well as the moderation of the content fueling this generator.
+The latter has strong implications we discuss next.

-\mypar{Data and model bias} Because of its pioneering role as a source of images to train generic models, and all it has done to advance the computer vision field, ImageNet and some of its bias has been under heavy scrutiny~\cite{denton2021genealogy,zhao2018bias,luccioni2022bugs}.
+\mypar{Data and model bias} Because of its pioneering role as a source of images to train generic models, and all it has done to advance the computer vision field, ImageNet and some of its bias has been under heavy scrutiny~\cite{denton2021genealogy,luccioni2022bugs}.
 Its synthetic counterparts have no reason to be immune to bias.